okrach/gettingandcleaning_project/README.md

 # gettingandcleaning_project
-Material produced to fulfill the formal requirements of the Coursera Getting and Cleaning Data course
+Material produced to fulfill the formal requirements of the Coursera Getting and Cleaning Data course.

 The raw data http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones has been transformed using the script run_analysis.R included in this repo producing the output tidy dataset https://s3.amazonaws.com/coursera-uploads/user-c50198bb02cf09bc80bb5720/973502/asst-3/8ed8efb00dbd11e593d02315adc1869f.txt